k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Docker/TDM/TDM_AI_Installation_V9.0.md

 1. Open GCP console
 2. Go to Kubernetes Engine -> Clusters
 3. Click "Create"
-4. Click "Configure" in "Standard: You manage your cluster" option
+4. Click "Configure" in the "Standard: You manage your cluster" option
 5. Populate the following:
 - Cluster basics
     - Name